FocusUsing practice to become (more) competent

 - Repetitive Learning (Drill) – the systematic repetition of identical or highly similar motions or practice exercises, aimed at mastery of a skill or procedure

-- Effortful Practice is a mode of rehearsal in which there is both a genuine risk of failure (which keeps things from being boring) and a likelihood of success (which helps to minimize frustration).
+- Effortful Practice (Effortful Processing) is a mode of rehearsal in which there is both a genuine risk of failure (which keeps things from being boring) and a likelihood of success (which helps to minimize frustration).
 Properly structured, the failures associated with Effortful Practice are informative, not discouraging.
 Effortful Practice is often included as an aspect of Deliberate Practice.

 - Homework – practice outside of a formal learning setting (Homework is a highly contested topic, owing in large part to uncritical or shallow understandings of practice.
 As indicated in other entries on this page, it is clear that some types of that practice make worlds of difference.
 Unfortunately, it is difficult to ensure that homework, which is typically unsupervised, will afford such practice – thus potentially creating situations in which homework amplifies difference by providing the “already-competent” with practice appropriate to them and the “emerging-competent” with the sort of practice that enables neither deeper insight nor greater skill.
 A vicious circle can be set up as educators who benefitted from homework that was well-fitted to their competencies are compelled to make decisions on homework for others who are in very different circumstances.)